 We only collect personal information when you specifically provide it to us.
-This may happen when you contact QPC for example using the Contact Us form on our website or by telephone or fax.
+This may happen when you contact QPC, for example, using the Contact Us form on our website or by telephone or fax.

 What do we do with your personal information?

-We are legally obliged by the Data Protection Act 1998 to make sure that we only use personal information for the purpose for which it was requested, and to make sure it is kept securely.
+We are legally obliged by the Data Protection Act 1998 to make sure that we only use personal information for the purpose for which it was requested and to make sure it is kept securely.

 We take care to make sure that the way we use your data is secure – and we are constantly improving our systems and processes to make sure that personal data is handled efficiently and safely.

-If you have contacted us, we will use your email address to send you relevant information for example social workers about young people and commissioners about vacancies.
+If you have contacted us, we will use your email address to send you relevant information, for example, social workers about young people and commissioners about vacancies.
 Each email will give you the option to stop receiving information from QPC.
 Personal information sent by email will be communicated securely, either by document password protection or secure email service.

 If you have requested information to be sent to you, we will only use the email address and postal address provided to communicate with you about this information in the future.

-We need to hold personal information about young people and those involved in their care on our computer system and in paper records to help us with their care, health and educational needs.
-The company Safeguarding Lead is responsible for their accuracy and safe-keeping.
+We need to hold personal information about young people and those involved in their care on our computer system and in paper records to help us with their care, health, and educational needs.
+The company Safeguarding Lead is responsible for its accuracy and safe-keeping.
 Those making placements with QPC are required to keep their child’s records up to date by informing us of any change of circumstances or contact details of key people.

 Care, therapy and educational staff have access to your child’s records to enable them to do their jobs.
 From time to time information may be shared with others involved in your child’s care, if it is necessary.
 Anyone with access to your child’s records is properly trained in confidentiality issues and is governed by a legal duty to keep their details secure, accurate and up to date.
 All information about young people is held securely and appropriate safeguards are in place to prevent accidental loss.